yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

         yb-voyager cutover initiate --export-dir <EXPORT_DIR>
         ```

-    1. Proceed with the cutover process by doing the following:
+    1. From another terminal, proceed with the following steps while the cutover operation is in progress:

         1. Stop the export data process.
         1. Stop the import data process after it has imported all the events to the target YugabyteDB.